What are you scared of?

 But even that’s not the root fear.
 No, the root fear for all of us is the fear that we’re responsible for our own failure.

 That’s why attacking minorities is so effective, because they become responsible for our failure.
-It removes the fear that we’re to blame and moves it to a weaker group instead.
+It removes the fear that we’re to blame, passing it to a weaker group instead.
 So we can hate them for making us fail.

-Of course, the big irony is that failure for most of us comes from not being able to earn enough to pay for all our responsibilities.
-And the wealthy could help with this, if they really cared.
+Of course, the big irony is that failure for most of us comes from not being able to earn enough money.
+And the wealthy could help with this.

 The greed of the wealthy is causing the poor to fail.
 But, the wealthy stoke fear and hatred of minorities and pretend that the blame lies with them instead.